2 minutes read

 Under FEMA’s Liberalised Remittance Scheme (LRS), Indian citizens can remit up to USD 250,000 per financial year for purchasing property abroad.
 This applies to residential real estate in Dubai.

 Funds must be routed through authorized banks.
 RBI doesn’t allow Indian investors to take loans from Dubai banks without prior clearance.
-So, you must use own funds from NRE/NRO accounts or income declared under the LRS framework.
+So, you must use your own funds from NRE/NRO accounts or income declared under the LRS framework.

 The Dubai property buying process for foreigners is simple but requires precision.
 Each phase must comply with UAE laws and Indian financial regulations.